Houda222/HRTF-prediction-from-multiview-2D-pinna-images/README.md

 The repository includes scripts for training, inference, and evaluation, as well as utility functions and datasets.

-This project was developped by Anas EZZAKRI & Houda GHALLAB.
+This project was developped by Anas EZZAKRI & Houda GHALLAB, two final year engineering students at IMT Atlantique, France.

 ![Alt text](images/pipeline.png)